cdl-geneseo/geneseo-dictionary/L/Lame.md

 # Lame

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lame

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 adj.
 Attributed to things boring, annoying, or frustrating.Source: Dictionary of Geneseo English, Fall 2006, KalluschAs of 2012, 100% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)